 Be My Eyes

 Maybe you know your phone is on your desk somewhere, or it fell behind the bed, and you would find it in ten seconds if someone was there with you.
-If you have an iPad or other smart device, I highly recommend installing the app Be My Eyes, which is a volunteer service that allows people with vision impairments to push a button and be connected to a sighted guide in a minute or less.
-The sighted guide uses your device’s camera to view your surroundings, and can easily guide you to help you find your missing phone.
+If you have an iPad or other smart device, I highly recommend installing the app Be My Eyes, which is a volunteer service that allows people with vision impairments to push a button and be connected to a sighted volunteer in a minute or less.
+The sighted volunteer uses your device’s camera to view your surroundings, and can guide you to help you find your missing phone.
 The service is free, anonymous, and available 24/7.

 - How I Use Be My Eyes With Low Vision

 - Tips For Be My Eyes Volunteers From A User With Low Vision

 - Tips For Keeping A Dorm Room Clean With Chronic Illness

 Other tips for how to locate a missing phone

 - Choose a phone case or device color that doesn’t match any other common surfaces in your home/work environment- for example, if you have a white duvet cover and white desk, a white phone might blend in and be difficult to locate if left on one of these surfaces.

 - As soon as you notice your phone is missing, I recommend locking the device using the Find My app to ensure that the device isn’t accessed by anyone else

 - When getting a new phone, document the IMEI number in a safe location, as this can be used to track a stolen phone